 If you want the thrill of a fully risen popover, treat yourself: This popover pan will last a lifetime.

 Alton Brown makes it look so easy in this video that you’ll want to order the popover pan post haste!
 The ingredients are already in the kitchen:

 In honor of National Blueberry Day, you can add some chopped dried blueberries—or better yet, wait for June when blueberries start to come into season.
 We think popovers are magnificent plain; or with a bit of flavor from a tablespoon of chopped basil, thyme or Parmesan cheese added to the batter.

 You’ll want to dig into the popovers as soon as they come out of the oven.
 Leftovers will last a couple of days in an airtight plastic bag.
 Microwave them briefly before serving.

-Cut popovers in half and fill with scrambled eggs, chicken salad, fruit, yogurt or whatever appeals to you.
-You can even turn them into a dessert, with lemon curd or ice cream.
-If you’re making them specifically for a sweet dish, add a teaspoon of sugar to the batter.
+Cut the popovers in half and fill them with scrambled eggs, chicken salad, fruit, yogurt or whatever appeals to you.

 Comments are closed.